alexdevero/alex-devero-blog/__drafts__/draft--typescript-interfaces.md

 ## Interfaces for functions

-Objects, including classes, are not the only thing that can use interfaces.
+Objects, including classes, are not the only things that can use interfaces.
 You can also use TypeScript interfaces to annotate functions.
 You can do this by giving the interface a call signature.
 This means that you will specify only the parameter list and return type of the function.

 ```TypeScript
 // Create interface for multiply function: